andrewkim6/critter-game/README.md

 **Goblin:** Goblins will take one step in any direction and reproduce if they have more than 150 energy.
 Goblins will also fight if landed on.

-Ecosystem Game provides an engaging and interactive experience, giving you insight into the dynamics of a simulated critter ecosystem.
+The Critter Ecosystem Game provides an engaging and interactive experience, giving you insight into the dynamics of a simulated critter ecosystem.
 The game allows you to explore the behaviors of various critters, their interactions, and the impact of time on their survival.

 The game is run through the main file.
 All other files are to support the game.
 In order to create a new critter, a new java file will have to be made.
 This is because the main.java file will parse all files in src and add only those of type critter.
 ## Tech Stack